 A Man’s Fingers Hint at Superior Athleticism

 Men with longer ring fingers have better hand strength, regardless of their age and body size, a team of father-son researchers found.
 Several studies echo the sentiment that longer ring fingers are linked with superior athleticism and overall strength.
 Shorter ring fingers are best for watching sports.
-And that’s probably why foam hands at sports stadiums highlight the pointer finger instead.
+And that’s probably why foam hands at sports stadiums highlight the pointer finger instead, and why Billy Stanford started on your high school baseball team and you watched from the dugout.

 A Man’s Fingers Also Has Something to Do With His Cancer Risk

 There’s also evidence that men with long index digits have a comparatively lower prostate cancer risk.
-But don’t believe anyone who says that the size of your hand in relation to the size of your face has anything to do with cancer.
-That’s a prankster who wants you to hit yourself.
+But a word to the wise: Anyone who says that the size of your hand in relation to the size of your face wants you to hit yourself.
+Smack him in the balls.